School of Rock: Plot

 Rock band No Vacancy performs at a nightclub three weeks before auditioning for the Battle of the Bands.
 Guitarist Dewey Finn creates on-stage antics, including a stage dive that abruptly ends the performance.
-The next morning, Dewey's roommate Ned Schneebly and Ned's domineering girlfriend, Patty Di Marco, inform Dewey he must either pay his overdue share of the rent or move out.
-When Dewey meets No Vacancy at a rehearsal session, he is informed that he has been fired from the band and replaced by another guitarist, Spider.
-Later, while trying to sell some of his equipment, Dewey answers a phone call from Rosalie Mullins, the principal of the Horace Green prep school, inquiring for Ned about a short-term position as a substitute teacher.
+The next morning, Dewey wakes in the apartment he lives in with his best friend (and former rocker) Ned Schneebly and his girlfriend, Patty Di Marco.
+They inform Dewey he must make up for his share of the rent, which is four months overdue.
+When Dewey meets No Vacancy at a rehearsal session, he discovers he has been replaced by another guitarist named Spider.
+Later, while attempting to sell some of his equipment for rent money, Dewey answers a phone call from Rosalie Mullins, the principal of the Horace Green prep school, inquiring for Ned about a short-term position as a substitute teacher.
 Desperate for money, Dewey impersonates Ned and is hired.
-On his first day at the school, Dewey, who does not know how to spell "Schneebly", adopts the name "Mr. S" and spends the day behaving erratically, much to the students' confusion.
+On his first day at the school, Dewey adopts the name "Mr. S" and spends his first day behaving erratically, confusing the class and declaring that they will have nothing but recess.

-The next day, after observing the students' talent in music class, Dewey devises a plan to form a new band to audition for Battle of the Bands.
-He casts Zack Mooneyham as lead guitarist, Freddy Jones as drummer, cello player Katie on bass, pianist Lawrence on keyboards, and himself as lead vocalist and guitarist.
-He assigns the rest of the class to various roles of co-lead and backup singers, groupies and roadies, with overachiever Summer Hathaway as band manager.
-The project takes over normal lessons, but helps the students to embrace their talents and overcome their insecurities, as well as realizing that rock and roll can help them stand up for themselves.
-Dewey reassures Lawrence, who is worried about not being cool enough for the band, Zack, whose overbearing father disapproves of rock, and Tomika, an overweight girl who is too self-conscious to audition for co-lead and backup singer despite having a powerful voice.
-Band "groupies" Michelle and Eleni, with Summer's approval, name the band "The School of Rock".
+The next day, Dewey overhears their music class and plans to form them into a new band to audition for Battle of the Bands.
+He recruits Zack Mooneyham as lead guitarist, Freddy Jones as drummer, cello player Katie on bass, Lawrence on keyboard, and himself as lead vocalist and guitarist.
+He assigns the rest of the class to various roles of backup singers, groupies, roadies, with Summer Hathaway as band manager.
+The project takes over normal lessons, but helps the students to embrace their talents and overcome their problems; he reassures Lawrence, who is worried about not being cool enough for the band; Zack, whose overbearing father disapproves of rock; and Tomika, an overweight girl who is too self-conscious to even audition for backup singer despite an amazing voice.
+During one eloquent lesson, he teaches the kids that rock and roll is the way to "Stick it to the Man" and stand up for themselves.
+Band "groupies" Michelle and Eleni, with Summer's approval, pitch the band name "The School of Rock."